Vortex Race 3 review: 75% size and 100% attitude

 Programming the Race 3 is a chore.
 Key locations and LED schemes are tough to work with on the fly without a software suite.
 The keycaps are also imperfect due to nonstandard sizes and the 1.5u Esc/Del keys.

 Its internal packing is adequate, but not quite up to the level of the outer box.
-The keyboard itself is supported in a foam cutout, which is great.
+The mechanical keyboard itself is supported in a foam cutout, which is great.
 Some bubble wrap kept the keyboard from popping out of its foam.
 The cable, RGB mods, and elevation feet were flapping around underneath the keyboard support layer.
 I’m not fond of that choice.
 The spare keycaps and feet could scratch one another during transport.
 By transport, I mean the often violent manner in which shipping companies mangle packages to one’s front door.

 No manual was present in the box, but one was provided for download.
 It wasn’t particularly well written, but the basics were all present.
 There isn’t a keycap puller either.
-The Race 3 is a near-enthusiast product, though, so it’s safe to assume that buyers have one.
+The Vortex Race 3 is a near-enthusiast product, though, so it’s safe to assume that buyers have one.

 The Race 3’s outer case is aluminum.
 It appears to have been cast, finished with machine processes, and then anodized.
-Its overall finish is excellent, but a thin greyish line runs around the perimeter of the keyboard.
+Its overall finish is excellent, but a thin grayish line runs around the perimeter of the mechanical keyboard.
 It’s only noticeable if your view directly lines up with the side of the case.
 Creak and flex are nonexistent, though the case will bounce slightly when heavy pressure is applied and released.
 I’m told that the behavior is common and desirable in aluminum.

 No bodge wires or serious soldering errors are present, but one interesting choice stood out to me.
 A solder point near the enter key is almost hanging out in space.
 It also appears that some odd solder bridges are necessary for an associated LED to function.
 That seems like sketchy PCB design, but I doubt that it will cause any post-production failures.
-If it is implemented in production models, I think that a higher quality control rejection rate could occur.

-Screw in aluminum feet, complete with rubber bumpers, can be used to place the keyboard at an angle.
+Screw in aluminum feet, complete with rubber bumpers, can be used to place the mechanical keyboard at an angle.
 They’re exactly what one would expect.
 Their design isn’t perfect, though.
 There isn’t a buffer between the metal surfaces, so rotation and vibration will result in finish wear.
 Two thin, pre-cut pieces of circular plastic should be included to prevent such damage.
 If Vortex doesn’t take that advice, it should be easy to craft your own.
 Keeping the keyboard flat is more ergonomic, though, so it’s up to you.

 The four small feet on the bottom of the case are adequate given its size, stiffness, and stance.
 They might shear off easily due to their small diameter.
-Getting a travel sleeve for the Race 3 is a good idea.
+Getting a travel sleeve for the Vortex Race 3 is a good idea.

 Switches & stabilizers